 About Dr. Denise Donohue

-Denise Donohue, Ed.D., is the Director of the Catholic Education Honor Roll at The Cardinal Newman Society.
+Denise Donohue, Ed.D., is the Vice President for Educator Resources at The Cardinal Newman Society.
 She earned her doctorate in school administration, with a concentration in curriculum development and a dissertation on the establishment of private, independent Catholic schools.
 She has served as interim chair and visiting assistant professor of a college education department, founder and principal of a Catholic high school, founder and religion coordinator for a Catholic grade school, and assistant head of a Catholic K-12 school.

 Entries by Dr. Denise Donohue